Hithesh2399/chrome-extension-user-interface-/README.md

 ## Controlling the interface

-### Opening Omni
+### Opening SPOTLIGHT

-To open Omni, simply press `⌘+Shift+K` on Mac or `Ctrl+Shift+K` on Windows.
+To open SPOTLIGHT, simply press `⌘+Shift+K` on Mac or `Ctrl+Shift+K` on Windows.
 You can change the shortcut by going to chrome://extensions/shortcuts in Chrome, or by following [these steps](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox) in Firefox

 Alternatively you can click on the extension icon in the toolbar to toggle it.

 ### Closing Omni

-To close Omni you can press `Esc`, click on the background, or press the extension icon.
+To close SPOTLIGHT  you can press `Esc`, click on the background, or press the extension icon.

 ### Switching between dark and light mode